TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/2-Backend-modules.rst

     When registering frontend plugins there must be defined which actions are not to be stored in the cache.
 For backend modules that is not needed, because there is no caching of the output.

-Now the backend module is ready equipped, and after installation of the extension you can try it out.
+Now the backend module is ready equipped.
+You can try it out after installing the extension.
 Now you perhaps discover that the design has not the look and feel of a TYPO3 backend.
 To simplify the creation of aligned backend modules there are backend ViewHelper for ajustment of the design, that you will find below ``f:be.*``.
 Because these ViewHelper are heavy in enhancement, their documentation